The Call of the Wretched Sea: Music

 The album has been treated as an example of what funeral doom metal represents.
 It features slow synthesizer melodies, downtuned guitars, echoing percussion, and deep and guttural vocals.
 Chants and choral vocal parts are also arranged at various points during the album.
 The track "Old Thunder" features an orchestrated central portion as well as clean-droned baritones substituting the guttural vocals in some sections.
 "The Sermon" has a central passage of near-silent melodic ripples that temporarily interrupt the album's guitar passages.

 The Call of the Wretched Sea is a concept album which attempts to reinterpret Herman Melville's 1851 novel Moby-Dick.
 Some of its lyrics have been adapted directly from Melville's writings.
 The album tries to represent the feelings of foreboding as told through the story of the book's main character, the despotic Captain Ahab.

 Critical reception

 The album was given a 4 of 5 by AllMusic and an 8 of 10 by blabbermouth.net.
 It has been considered a fine example of the style, but not appealing enough to people who don't appreciate doom metal, specifically funeral doom.
-Corny Althammer's drumming was specially praised.